a-gubskiy/XDoc.NET/README.md

 ```

 ## Recommendations
-Each XDoc instance maintains its own cache of parsed documentation in a `ConcurrentDictionary<Assembly, AssemblyDocumentation>`.
-Using multiple instances unnecessarily duplicates this data in memory
+Each XDoc instance maintains its own cache of parsed documentation in a
+`ConcurrentDictionary<Assembly, AssemblyDocumentation>`.
+Using multiple instances unnecessarily duplicates
+this data in memory.

-If your application provides documentation-related services (like API documentation generation), maintaining a single pre-loaded XDoc instance can significantly improve response times.
+If your application provides documentation-related services (like API documentation generation), maintaining
+a single pre-loaded XDoc instance can significantly improve response times.

 ### Possible approaches